Frequently Asked Questions

 I do edit every image, but retouching is an additional service that would have to be quoted on an individual basis.
 What's the difference between editing and retouching?
 Editing consists of adjusting the exposure, contrast, white balance, cropping, etc. of an image to make it pleasing overall to the eye and ready for reproduction and display, while retouching is most easily defined as "altering reality" (for instance: adding, removing, or changing the appearance of people in a photograph, getting rid of objects in the background, etc.).

-Now, if you are making your album selections and love a particular image except for a minor detail such as a facial blemish or an exit sign in the background, I would be happy to take care of that for you upon request.
+Now, if you are making your album selections and love a particular image except for a minor detail such as a facial blemish or an exit sign in the background, I would be happy to take care of that for you at no charge upon request.

 Yes, the gallery stays active for 6 months.
 The gallery is password-protected, and the couple gets a separate special password that enables them to hide images from other visitors (who are using the regular password).
 As an example, if there are some photos from the "getting ready" portion of the day that you'd prefer not be seen by all your family and friends, you have the ability to, with a simple click, remove these images from what other visitors can see in your gallery (they still remain visible for you though).